K. Amber CurtisAssistant Professor

 B.A.
 International Affairs & Political Science

-POSC 1990 Introduction to Political Science
+POSC 1040 Introduction to Comparative Politics

 My primary research focuses on political psychology and comparative context surrounding the causes and consequences of collective identities, with a specialization in European Union politics.
 I am particularly interested in the extent to which personality affects individuals' national versus European identity.
 Additional interests include immigration attitudes, economic voting, and political disagreement.